dispatchrun/wasi-go/README.md

 - [`cmd/wasirun`][wasirun] a command to run WebAssembly modules
 - [`testwasi`][testwasi] a test suite against the WASI interface

-To run a WebAssembly module, it's also necessary to prepare "preopens" (files/directories that the WebAssembly module can access) and clocks.
+To run a WebAssembly module, it's also necessary to prepare clocks and "preopens" (files/directories that the WebAssembly module can access).
 To see how it all fits together, see the implementation of the [wasirun][wasirun] command.

 ### With Go